 To the Beleaguered – 5 Suggestions to Help you Get Through Today

-2020 – we have never been more ready to say goodbye to such a beast of a year.
+We have never been more ready to say goodbye to such a beast of a year (almost two).

 If you are reading this, it is likely because you struggle with and care deeply about your mental, emotional, and physical well-being.
 Or because you are a clinician who cares about the mental, emotional, and physical well-being of your clients.
 Or both.

 And if you are reading this, you may be stretched so far beyond your capacities you are left feeling broken.
 If this is not you, I am overjoyed.
 I want for each of you to feel as if you are thriving…or perhaps just above the threshold of surviving.